Ingemark/pbxis/README.md

 `phoneNum`: phone number of the remote party currently patched through to agent's extension.

-`agentComplete`: when the agent completes serving a call from the agent queue.
+`agentComplete`: contains summary info on the just-completed agent call.

 `placeCallFailed`: when an originate-call request failed.